edwinallenz/exjira/README.md

 ### 1. Get the Jira access token
 In order to access Jira API you need to generate an access-token that is included on each request to the Jira API

-This page shows you how to authenticate clients against the Jira REST API using OAuth (1.0a).
+This page shows how to authenticate clients against the Jira REST API using OAuth (1.0a).
 We’ll explain how OAuth works with Jira, and walk you through an example of how to use OAuth to authenticate an Elixir application (consumer) against the Jira (resource) REST API for a user (resource owner).
 This process is base on the Java version from [Jira documentation](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication).

 #### Before you begin
-To generate the access-token that needs to be provided in your final application where you're going to access de Jira API you must clone this repo and perform some requests and configuration.
+To generate the access-token that needs to be provided in the application where you're going to access de Jira API you must clone this repo and perform some requests and configuration.

 #### Step 1 - Configure your client application as an OAuth consumer
 In Jira, OAuth consumers are represented by application links.
 Application links use OAuth with RSA-SHA1 signing for authentication.
 This means that a private key is used to sign requests, rather than the OAuth token secret/consumer secret.
 In the following steps, you’ll be generating an RSA public/private key pair, then creating a new application link in Jira that uses the key.